Matrix5674/Matrix5674/README.md

 # Hi there 👋

-Hi there!👋 My name is Soham Sahasrabuddhe, and I am a Full Stack developer living in Sunnyvale, CA. I'm a freshman at Fremont High, and have a passion for soccer, ~~sleeping,~~ and programming.
+Hi there!👋 My name is Soham Sahasrabuddhe, and I am a Full Stack developer living in Sunnyvale, CA. I'm a student at Fremont High, and have a passion for soccer, ~~sleeping,~~ and programming.
 Welcome to my GitHub profile!
 This profile will showcase my achievements, projects, and advances working towards a career in Software Development.
 Here, you can find a wide variety of projects and interests I have taken up in my journey.
 I'm always pushing to learn more and help innovate solutions to modern day problems.

 # More about me!